jeftegoes/AwsOverview/AWS Cognito.md

     - Social IdPs, such as Amazon, Facebook, or Google.
     - Corporate identities using SAML, LDAP, or Microsoft AD.
 - **Must use an HTTPS listener to set authenticate-oidc & authenticate-cognito rules.**
-- `OnUnauthenticatedRequest` - authenticate (default), deny, allow.
+- `OnUnauthenticatedRequest` - Authenticate (default), deny, allow.

 ## 3.8.
 ALB - Auth through Cognito User Pools